 Company Ratings and Reviews

-Although Gerber Life Insurance is not BBB accredited, but they do have an A+ rating.
+Although Gerber Life Insurance is not Better Business Bureau (BBB) accredited, they do have an A+ rating.
 There have been 79 complaints against the company in the past three years, with 21 of those closed in the past 12 months.

 Normally insurance companies focusing on life insurance do not get as many complaints as auto and home insurance companies, so the number of complaints does raise a bit of concern to see more than a few.

 There are a few other reviews of Gerber Life around the various review sites, but even fewer that offer any real information.

 Beyond that, there are a few typical insurance company complaints, but they are so few that it’s hard to see any real cause for concern.

-Gerber Life has a strong reputation with many years of life insurance experience.
+Gerber Life has a strong reputation and many years of life insurance experience.
 They offer a very simple way to get life insurance, with many options that do not require a medical exam and fast approval.
 That makes their products appealing to many people.
 Their products, however, are lacking in a few areas.

 First of all, their popular Grow-Up and College plans are of dubious value, and there are other solutions that are both a better investment and a better use of your insurance dollar.
 Gerber’s plans do have their merits, but those merits struggle to balance the scales in terms of value.

 Gerber’s main life insurance plans max out at $150,000, which for many people won’t even come close to covering their life insurance needs.
 That amount is lowered to $100,000 if you want approval without a medical exam.
 In return for those benefits, the premiums are reasonable, but not so low as to make the policy an irresistible deal.
 Most people will be able to get a larger amount of coverage elsewhere and still pay a really reasonable rate.
-Particularly, when it comes to term life insurance – where most people aim for a higher death benefit to cover the shorter-term financial needs during a child’s youth.
+Particularly, when it comes to term life insurance – where most people aim for a higher death benefit to cover the shorter-term financial needs of a child’s youth.